Corvimae/kaizo-ironmon-plus/touring.md

 **Last updated: June 12, 2022**

+This ruleset uses the same randomizer settings as Kaizo Ironmon+, which you can find [here](/randomizer-settings/kaizo-ironmon-plus-randomizer-settings.rnqs).

 ## 1. RULESET
 #### 1.01 - Base Ruleset
 All rules from the [Kaizo Ironmon+ ruleset](/rules.md) apply unless otherwise specified in this document.